integratedfordevelopers/integrated/Resources/doc/relations.md

 The backend stores the relations in an embedded document which contains a relationId, relationType and a references collection containing a reference to a Content document.

-In our example the 'News' item contains a relations collection withthe 'Keyword relation' containing references to 'Keyword' documents.
+In our example the 'News' item contains a relations collection with the 'Keyword relation' containing references to 'Keyword' documents.
 You can fetch these relations by using one of the following functions:

 * `getRelations()` Return a collection containing the embedded Relation documents